-The diversity of our teaching sites and patient population remains one of the highlights of our program.
-The combination of NYC Health + Hospitals/Bellevue, the VA NY Harbor Healthcare System, NYC Health + Hospitals/Woodhull, NYU Langone’s Tisch Hospital and Kimmel Pavilion, Hassenfeld Children’s Hospital at NYU Langone, and our NYU Langone Eye Center provides an unmatched patient base and the best settings in which to learn the latest evidence-based techniques and how to provide the highest-quality care.
+The diversity of our teaching sites and patient population is one of the highlights of our program.
+The combination of NYC Health + Hospitals/Bellevue, the VA NY Harbor Healthcare System, NYC Health + Hospitals/Woodhull, NYU Langone’s Tisch Hospital and Kimmel Pavilion, Hassenfeld Children’s Hospital at NYU Langone, and our NYU Langone Eye Center provides unmatched patient diversity and the opportunity to learn the latest evidence-based techniques and how to provide the highest-quality care.

 We thank you for your interest in our program and invite you to learn more about us.